cdsittampalam/documentation/docs/Partner API.md

 Generate Signature and Nonce Value
 ----------------------------------

 Once you have been authenticated through the Partner API, you generate a signature and nonce value.
-While both the private and public keys are required, the private key is used specifically for signing in order to generate a signature.
-The following additional http headers are added to each request:
+The API requires both the private and public keys, and it uses the private key specifically for signing in order to generate a signature.
+Each request also includes these additional http headers:

 'x-sign:' the signature itself
 'x-nonce:' the nonce used in the signature